 - Tell your friends and family about the scam to help them avoid it.

-At Drake International, we take your security extremely seriously.
+At Drake New Zealand, we take your security extremely seriously.
 If you or someone you know has been subject to recruitment fraud, after you have acted on the precautionary measures, please let us know by emailing [email protected].
 We are committed to always keeping our clients and candidates safe.